-The Board of Governor’s Enrollment Fee Waiver (BOGW) was created to provide access for California residents to Community Colleges so that the cost of enrollment would not be a barrier.
+The California Promise Grant (formerly the Board of Governor’s Enrollment Fee Waiver) was created to provide access for California residents to Community Colleges so that the cost of enrollment would not be a barrier.

 For eligible California residents, this program waives the $46/unit enrollment fee.
-The BOGW is not a cash award and does not cover other educational expenses.
+The California Promise Grant is not a cash award and does not cover other educational expenses.

-Under the Student Success Initiative regulations (SB 1456), California Community College students receiving the BOG Fee Waiver must meet both income and minimum academic and progress standards to remain eligible for the BOG Fee Waiver.
+Under the Student Success Initiative regulations (SB 1456), California Community College students receiving The California Promise Grant must meet both income and minimum academic and progress standards to remain eligible for The California Promise Grant.

 Academic Standard— Sustain a cumulative GPA of 2.00 or higher Progress Standard– Complete more than 50% of your cumulative coursework If you do not meet BOG Academic/ Progress Standards for two for two consecutive primary terms (fall/ spring), you may lose your fee waiver eligibility.